M3RG-IITD/llamat/README.md

 ---

 ## Inference and Evaluation
 for running the benchmark evaluations on our datasets. to run, first open the [evaluation_codes](evaluation_codes) directory and follow the given instructions.
-The environment for inference for downstream tasks requires the [VLLM](https://docs.vllm.ai/en/stable/getting_started/installation.html) library.
+The environment for inference for matNLP tasks requires the [VLLM](https://docs.vllm.ai/en/stable/getting_started/installation.html) library.
-Evaluation and inference is done using `ft_eval.sh`.

 ### Instructions to run matNLP evaluations